 Ho'oulu ka 'Ulu--Revitalizing Breadfruit

-Ho'oulu ka 'Ulu is a project to revitalize 'ulu (breadfruit) as an attractive, delicious, nutritious, abundant, affordable, and culturally appropriate food which addresses Hawai'i's food security issues.
+Ho'oulu ka 'Ulu—Revitalizing Breadfruit was established in 2010 to revitalize breadfruit as an attractive, delicious, nutritious, abundant, affordable, and culturally appropriate food.

 This new cookbook is essential for both novice and expert breadfruit cooks.
 It covers how to select fruit that will have the best taste and texture for the dish you are preparing.
 Then it covers the most important ways to cook breadfruit to eat plain (like potato) or use in various recipes.
 Finally, it presents 20 recipes selected from the last 25 years of breadfruit cookoffs and cooking contests in Hawai'i, allowing you to pick a dish perfect for any occassion.
 Your purchase helps support the Ho‘oulu ka 'Ulu—Revitalizing Breadfruit project.